 Doing team building activities will help your team become more comfortable with each other.
 They help them communicate.
 One of the biggest problems in the team environment is when teams are new and just don’t talk through issues for fear of feeling silly.
 By feeling comfortable, they’re more likely to speak up.

-Holding back information only weakens the team and the startup.
-It can be tough if you have nothing new to say, but just opening the lines of communication can greatly help.
+Communicate consistently and be clear when you do it.
+Teams need feedback.
+They need to vent about challenges and always have the big picture of what you’re trying to achieve within reach.
+Holding back information only weakens the team and it can be tough if you have nothing new to say, but, just opening the lines of communication can help!
 You never know what might pop up.

-As this study shows, non-work communication is vital.
-That doesn’t mean co-workers need to be best buddies outside of the office, but it does show how important non-work chatter in the office is.
+As this Harvard Business Review study shows, non-work communication is vital.
+That doesn’t mean co-workers need to be best buddies outside “the office,” but it does show how important non-work chatter is.

 Try not to stifle this conversation.
 It’s easy to have instincts that push you to say “get back to work”, but that won’t help the situation.
-It will bring down the morale and not allow the team to develop communication among themselves.
+It’ll bring down the morale and not allow the team to develop communication among themselves.